Sunday, November 22, 2015

 “For all I know you’re some psychotic bitch that goes around snatching innocent kids.”

-“You’re no innocent kid,” she said.
-“But take my word for it, I’m a ranger.
+“You’re no innocent kid.
+You’ll have to take my word for it, I’m a ranger.
 At least I was a ranger.”

 Why not level with the kid—what would the truth hurt?
 “I’ve been suspended from my job for two weeks.”